backstage/backstage/docs/plugins/github-apps.md

         - $include: example-backstage-app-credentials.yaml
 ```

-### Limiting the Github App installations
+### Limiting the GitHub App installations

-If you want to limit the Github app installations visible to backstage you
+If you want to limit the GitHub app installations visible to backstage you may
-may optionally include the `allowedInstallationIds` option.
+optionally include the `allowedInstallationIds` option.

 ```yaml
 appId: 1